shockscript/spec/src/types/record.md

 };
 ```

-> **Note**: Structural object types do not match with types structurally.
+> **Note**: Record types do not match with types structurally.
 They are simply structures the user may express inline.

 ## Version control

-Fields of a structural object type may be tied to a namespace, which is useful for version control.
+Fields of a record type may be tied to a namespace, which is useful for version control.

 ```
 package com.business.product {